Getting married? Tackle these 5 money convos first

 What we'll cover

-How and when to bring up finances with your fiancé
+How to bring up finances with your partner

 Find the right time, right place

 Money is an important topic, but it’s not always an easy one.
 However, if you’re discussing your long-term plans together, it’s time to open up about finances.